tinacms/tina.io/content/docs/self-hosted/starters/nextjs-vercel.md

 ### Test Deployment

 At this point you'll be able to poke around with your new starter.
 If you add `/admin` to the URL, you should be prompted to login.
+You can login with the **default username** of `admin` and **password** of `admin`.
+Once logged in you will be prompted to change your password.

+## Adding Additional Users

+When you are testing TinaCMS locally, you don't need to be logged in to access the CMS.
+If you visit \<Your Production URL\>/admin, or if you run `yarn build` & `yarn start`, you will be required to login.
+Check out the [User management docs](/docs/self-hosted/user-management/) for information on how to add additional users.

 ## Local Development